bytecodealliance/rfcs/accepted/wasmtime-one-dot-oh.md

 language-specific package managers (such as crates.io and PyPI).
-Wasmtime will always be released from the `main` branch of the Wasmtime repository itself, which means that all development is happening on `main` and once something lands it's guaranteed to be in the next release.
+Wasmtime will always be released from the `main` branch of the Wasmtime repository itself, which means that all development is happening on `main` and once something lands it's guaranteed to be in the next release, unless reverted.
 Note that bug fixes and such for historical releases are discussed later in this proposal.

 Releasing a new version of Wasmtime every 4 weeks can be quite rapid for some users who don't necessarily want to stay up-to-date with the latest and greatest